 - The select and limited list of trees defined in this subsection will be utilized for all new landscaping on the East and West campuses.
-Exceptions can be made on a case-by-case basis for conditions including special-focus gardens where other trees may be used to provide examples of unique tree specimens. - Other trees with habits and characteristics that best serve the various specialized roles that may be desired or needed for campus landscape may also be considered by the campuses.
+Exceptions can be made on a case-by-case basis for conditions including special-focus gardens where other trees may be used to provide examples of unique tree specimens. - Other trees with habits and characteristics that best serve the various specialized roles that may be desired or needed for campus landscape may also be considered by the landscape plans.
+Use of these trees will require approval on a case-by-case basis by the Economic and Community Development Director.